brownag/sANDREWbox/BlockDiagram/readme.md

 # Setup

 There are a few options you will need to customize to run the script with your own data.
+The most important are your thematic shapefile (what are you plotting) and the DEM you will use as your base.
+There are also other options related to the extent of plotting, groups and color palettes.

 ## Thematic Shapefile